xChristianZx/FCC2/Projects/weather_app/README.md

 and then trying to use NPM to import the weather-icons package as well as starting to jump into node.js

-Luckily it is starting to come together and hopefully be done/ functional soon

 NOTES:

-utilizing openweathermap API, but other options are Dark Sky
+utilizing openweathermap API, but other considerations were Dark Sky and Weather Underground.

 weather-icons provided by Erik Flowers - https://erikflowers.github.io/weather-icons/

+Photo Credits - Me